Clofarabine: Biology

 Clofarabine is a second-generation purine nucleoside analog designed to overcome biological limitations observed with ara-A and fludarabine.
 A 2´(S)-fluorine in clofarabine significantly increased the stability of the glycosidic bond in acidic solution and toward phosphorolytic cleavage as compared to fludarabine.
 A chlorine substitution at the 2-position of the adenine base avoids production of a 2-fluoroadenine analog, a precursor to the toxic 2-fluoro-adenosine-5´-triphosphate and prevents deamination of the base as compared to ara-A.

 Clofarabine can be administered intravenously or given orally.
-Clofarabine enters cells via hENT1, hENT2, and hCNT2, where upon it is phosphorylated by deoxycytidine kinase to generate clofarabine-5´-monophosphate.
+Clofarabine enters cells via hENT1, hENT2, and hCNT2, whereupon it is phosphorylated by deoxycytidine kinase to generate clofarabine-5´-monophosphate.
 The rate-limiting step in clofarabine metabolism is clofarabine-5´-diphosphosphate.
 Clofarabine-5´-triphosphate is the active-metabolite, and it inhibits ribonucleotide reductase, resulting in a decrease cellular dNTP concentrations, which promotes greater incorporation of clofarabine-5´-triphosphate during DNA synthesis.
 Embedded clofarabine-5´-monophosphate in the DNA promotes polymerase arrest at the replication fork, triggering DNA repair mechanisms that without repair lead to DNA strand breaks in vitro and cytochrome c-mediated apoptosis in vitro.
 Studies using cell lines have shown that clofarabine-5´-triphosphate can also be incorporated into RNA.

 Mechanisms of resistance and turnover have been reported.
 Clofarabine-resistance arises from decreased deoxycytidine kinase activity in vitro.
 ABC transporter ABCG2 promotes export of clofarabine-5´-monophosphate and thus limits the cytotoxic effects of this analog in vivo.
 Biochemically, clofarabine-5’-triphosphate was shown to be substrate for SAMHD1, thus potentially limiting the amount of active compound in cells.